albertoazinar/albertoazinar/README.md

 - ⚡ Fun fact: ...
 -->
 My name is <b>Alberto Azinar</b>
-I'm a developer and a technology enthusiast.
+I'm a Software Developer and a technology enthusiast.

+- 🎈 Learning to fly
 - 👯 I’m looking to collaborate on Flutter open source projects
 - 🤹‍♂️ I'm skilled on Flutter
 - 😄 Pronouns: He | Him | His